thiago-silva/dshared/README.md

   you noticed there is no "tests" directory here, that should settle any crazy ideas related to putting this stuff in production environments.

+* There is no memory mechanism for collecting garbage (and it is unlikely that I will work on this).
+Once shared, forever lived.

 * Last but not least, I do not intend to maintain or improve this library, as it was written to fix a very particular and temporary problem.
 So, in the case you find this extension somehow useful and wish to fork/improve it,